 24 Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.
 25 And the man and his wife were both naked and were not ashamed.
 (Gen. 2:22-24, ESV)

 Socially, the beginning of marriage establishes the husband and wife’s joining together.
-In a sense, they leave but formulate a new relationship, forsake their former attachment to their father and mother.
+They leave but formulate a new relationship and forsake their former attachment to their father and mother.
 They do not cleave to the former because this would hinder their marital oneness.
 For Adam and Eve, a former oneness existed as Eve came from Adam.
 Now, they dwell together in personal and intimate oneness.
+When God created Adam and then formed Eve from Adam’s side, this event promoted a marriage oneness.

 The above text is profound yet straightforward when they join in a marital oneness seeking further unity by becoming one flesh.
-The key in this statement states, “become one flesh” to promote a continuing form of oneness.
+The key in this statement is to “become one flesh” to promote a continuing form of oneness.
 They transform by moving toward one another, resulting in unashamed awareness.
-Nakedness alludes to transparency and vulnerability in which, without trust and personal care, becomes manipulative creating shame.
-With unashamedness and naked vulnerability, further unity in dwelling together develops.
+Nakedness alludes to transparency and vulnerability, which, without trust and personal care, becomes manipulative, creating shame.
+With unashamed perception along with naked exposure, they further develop their unity.

 Oneness is a unity of persons, not just a unity of purpose.
 Their togetherness attempts to reflect a dwelling in which both desire to pursue diligently in a sacrificial way, further promoting relatability and unity.
 Covenant marriage reflects the Oneness in Trinity’s relationship.
 The marriage relationship is not based on rivalry or maintaining certain positions or rights but pursues a mutuality based on dwelling together in love and honor.